Sub-sampling and other considerations for efficient risk estimation in large portfolios: Introduction

-In the current work, we discuss strategies to compute risk measures for large financial portfolios.
-First, in \cref{sec:subsampling} we discuss sub-sampling strategies to handle large sums of heterogeneous terms.
-The result is a method whose computational complexity does not depend on the number of terms in the sum.
-Then, in \cref{sec:nested} we discuss various variance reduction techniques and show how to handle different computation models for \(\E{\Loss_{i} \given R_{\tau}}\).
-In \cref{sec:mlmc-adapt} we discuss how to apply Multilevel Monte Carlo and adaptive sampling to obtain a method whose computational complexity is \(\Order{\tol^{-2} \logtol2}\) to achieve a RMS error \(\tol\), independently of the number of options.
-Finally, in \cref{sec:numerics}, we apply our results to fictitious portfolios with heterogeneous options to illustrate the benefit of the methods that are presented in the current work.
+{The objective of this paper is two-fold: (i) to introduce random sub-sampling in the context of pricing derivatives or computing risk measures and (ii) to show how several computational strategies can be combined in a unified framework for efficient computation of risk measures in large financial portfolios}.
+First, in \cref{sec:subsampling} we discuss sub-sampling strategies to handle large sums of heterogeneous terms and present a method whose computational complexity does not depend on the number of terms in the sum.
+Then, in \cref{sec:nested} we apply this method to our motivating problem involving a large portfolio, discuss several variance reduction techniques and show how to handle different computation models for \({\E{\Loss_{i} \given R_{\tau}}}\).
+In \cref{sec:mlmc-adapt} we discuss how to apply Multilevel Monte Carlo and adaptive sampling to obtain a method whose computational complexity is \(\Order{\tol^{-2} \logtol2}\) to achieve a RMS error \(\tol\), independently of the number of derivatives.
+Finally, in \cref{sec:numerics}, we apply our results to fictitious portfolios with heterogeneous derivatives to illustrate the benefit of the methods that are presented in the current work.

 \Term{f}